-Six- to 12-month tactical views on selected assets vs. broad global asset classes by level of conviction, January 2023 nderweight Neutral Overweight ● Previous view Asset View Commentary Developed markets 1 We are underweight.
+Six- to 12-month tactical views on selected assets vs. broad global asset classes by level of conviction, February 2023

+Underweight Neutral Overw Overweight Previous view Asset View Commentary Developed markets 1 We are underweight.
 Earnings expectations and valuations don't fully reflect recession risk.
 We prefer a sectoral approach: energy, financials and healthcare.
-United States 1 We are underweight.
+Equities United States 1 We are underweight.
 The Fed is set to raise rates into restrictive territory.
 Earnings downgrades are starting but don't yet reflect the coming recession.
 Europe -1 We are underweight.
 The energy price shock and policy tightening raise stagflation risks.
 UK -1 We are underweight.
-We find valuations expensive after their strong relative performance versus other DM markets thanks to energy sector exposure.
-Japan Neutral We are neutral.
-We like still-easy monetary policy and increasing dividend payouts.
-Slowing global growth is a risk.
+We find valuations expensive after their strong relative performance versus other developed markets thanks to energy sector exposure.
+Eq Japan -1 We go underweight.
+The Bank of Japan looks set to wind down its ultra-loose policy.
+Japan is exposed to the weaker activity we see in other DM economies.
 China Neutral We are neutral.
 Activity is restarting, but we see China on a path to lower growth.
 Tighter state control of the economy makes Chinese assets riskier, in our view.
 Emerging markets Neutral We are neutral.
 Slowing global growth will weigh on EMs.
 Within the asset classes, we lean toward commodity exporters over importers.
 Asia ex-Japan Neutral We are neutral.
 China's near-term cyclical rebound is a positive yet we don't see valuations compelling enough to turn overweight.
 Long U.S. Treasuries -1 We are underweight.
 We see long-term yields moving up further as investors demand a greater term premium.
 Short U.S. Treasuries Neutral We are neutral.
-We remain invested in the front end due to attractive income potential. $ \\$ Global inflation- linked bonds +1 We are overweight.
-We see $$ breakeven $$ inflation rates underpricing the persistent inflation we expect.
+We remain invested in the front end due to attractive income potential.
+Global inflation- linked bonds +1 We are overweight.
+We see breakeven inflation rates underpricing the persistent inflation we expect.
 European government bonds -1 We are underweight the long end.
 We expect term premium to raise long-term yields and high inflation to persist.
 Rate hikes are a risk to peripheral spreads.
-UK gilts We are underweight.
+UK gilts -1 We are underweight.
 Perceptions of fiscal credibility have not fully recovered.
 We prefer short-dated gilts for income.
 China government bonds Neutral We are neutral.
 Policymakers have been slow to loosen policy to offset the slowdown, and they are less attractive than DM bonds.
-Global IG credit +2 We are significantly overweight.
+Fixed Income Global IG credit +2 We are significantly overweight.
 High quality corporates' strong balance sheets imply IG credit could weather a recession better than stocks.
 U.S. agency MBS +1 We are overweight.
 We see the asset class as a high-quality exposure within a diversified bond allocation.
 Soaring U.S. mortgage rates boost potential income.
 Global high yield Neutral We are neutral.
 We prefer up-in-quality credit exposures amid a worsening macro backdrop.
 Emerging hard currency Neutral We are neutral.
 We see support from higher commodities prices yet it is vulnerable to rising U.S. yields.
 Emerging local currency Neutral We are neutral EM debt after its strong run.
 We see better opportunities for income in DMs.
-Asia fixed income We are neutral amid a worsening macro outlook.
+Asia fixed income Neutral We are neutral amid a worsening macro outlook.
 We don't find valuations compelling enough yet to turn more positive on the asset class.
+Past n Past performance is not a reliable indicator of current or future results.
+It is not possible to invest directly in an index.
+Note: Views are from a U.S. dollar perspective.
+This